Black African diaspora in Europe: Other European countries

 The United Kingdom has approximately 2.5 million black people, inclusive of mixed race, according to the 2011 Census.
 Black people from the EU who have settled in the UK, such as the Black Anglo-Deutsch, are also included.
 Switzerland and Norway have 114,000 and 115,000 people of Sub-Saharan African descent, respectively; primarily composed of refugees and their descendants, but this is only the numbers for first generation migrants and second generation migrants with two parents from a different country.
 There are no official numbers in Norway regarding Afro-Norwegians, as Norway does not have census regarding race or ethnicity.
 However, Norway collects data on migrants up to the second generation, which can be used to accurately estimate the effective Black population.

 According to state-owned Anadolu Agency, government data suggests that there are living all across Turkey as of 2017, with 25% of them in Istanbul.
 Other studies state the majority of Africans in Turkey lives in Istanbul and report Tarlabaşı, Dolapdere, Kumkapı, Yenikapı and Kurtuluş as having a strong African presence.
 Estimates of the number of Africans living in Istanbul varies between 50,000 and 200,000.
 Ankara also has a sizeable Somali community.
 In addition to this African migrant population, there are 20,000 Afro-Turks.

+Between the 16th and 21st centuries, Montenegro was home to a population of Black Montenegrins, particularly in the town of Ulcinj.
+However, starting in the 20th century, this population began to intermarry into the local Montenegrin and Albanian populations.
+As of 2022, there were no more fully African Montenegrins, the rest having intermarried, with the children no longer considering themselves African.

 More than 1,000,000 sub-Saharan Africans had settled in Europe between 2010 and 2017.